mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 ### Which users benefit

-All users are going to benefit from SPDY, but different users will benefit in different ways.
+All users in modern browsers benefit from HTTP2, but different users will benefit in different ways.

 - **10th percentile users:** Users that already have very fast connections will see minor improvements in areas where large numbers of requests are being made.
 Improvements will also be seen when making subsequent requests, as a new connection and handshake don't need to be made.
 - **50th percentile users:** These users will see a substantial benefit from the decreased need to make many connections to request many assets.
-As soon as the SPDY connection opens, the browser can make unlimited requests, not just one.
+As soon as the HTTP2 connection opens, the browser can make unlimited requests, not just one.
 - **90th percentile users:** These users will see all of the benefits seen by the other users.
 Additionally, the 90th percentile will benefit from header compression.
 Headers are largely redundant between requests, and eliminating duplicate information shaves off a non-trivial number of TCP round trips.

 ### Downsides and Myths

 SPDY is actually slower than plain-old HTTP
 : False.
-There is virtually no real-world evidence suggesting that SPDY is ineffective.
+There is virtually no real-world evidence suggesting that SPDY or HTTP2 is ineffective.
 A number of benchmarks have appeared that show SPDY to be slower across the board, though this can be attributed to a number of flaws in the benchmarks:

   - Testing in low-latency, high-bandwidth local connections rather than over the internet
   - Sharding SPDY connections across domains (as mentioned previously, domain sharding hurts SPDY performance)
   - Using a SPDY proxy rather than running a server that delivers content directly
   - Comparing benchmark data from a SPDY mirror of a website to the website itself rather than a HTTP(S) mirror of the website

-  It *is* possible for non-SPDY requests to load faster when executed in parallel than the same requests made over a SPDY connection, but only on very fast network connections with low latency.
+  It *is* possible for non-SPDY requests to load faster in parallel than the same requests made over a SPDY connection, but only on very fast network connections with low latency.
 Even if such a situation were to occur, the difference between SPDY and non-SPDY load times would be trivial.

-SPDY doesn't work on sites that pull in third-party content : Partly false.
-SPDY doesn't work across domains unless the domains share the same IP address.
-Third party content doesn't (usually) live on the same address as first party content, meaning that SPDY connections are simply not used for third party content (unless of course the third party host uses SPDY).
+HTTP2 doesn't work on sites that pull in third-party content : Partly false.
+HTTP2 doesn't work across domains unless the domains share the same IP address.
+Third party content doesn't (usually) live on the same address as first party content, meaning that HTTP2 connections are simply not used for third party content (unless of course the third party host uses HTTP2).

-SPDY is hard to configure
+HTTP2 is hard to configure
 : This is indeed something of a downside.
 For many developers, even setting up HTTPS properly and making sure it stays properly configured and up-to-date can be a real challenge.
-Implementing SPDY alongside that configuration doesn't make the challenge any easier.
+Implementing HTTP2 alongside that configuration doesn't make the challenge any easier.

-SPDY isn't supported in IE
+HTTP2 isn't supported in IE
-: This is essentially true.
-Only version 3 of SPDY is supported by Internet Explorer, and even then only when running on Windows 8.
+: This is somewhat true.
+Only version 3 of SPDY is supported by Internet Explorer 11, and even then only when running on Windows 8.
 This is because only Windows 8 supports the TLS extension (NPN) needed to signal that the client can use SPDY.
+At the time of writing, IE11 also supports HTTP2 when running on Windows 10 Technical Preview.

-### How to set it up
+### How to set up SPDY

-There are many ways to get SPDY up and running, but the most common way is to use Nginx.
-This short setup guide assumes that you already have SSL in place
+At the time of writing, HTTP2 is not well-supported enough to provide a proper setup guide, though SPDY is quite mature.
+There are many ways to run SPDY, but the most common way is to use Nginx.
+This short setup guide assumes that you already have SSL in place.

 First, make sure you have OpenSSL 1.0.1 or higher installed: